ESMValGroup/ESMValTool/doc/sphinx/source/input.rst

 Using a cmorizer script
 -----------------------

 The cmorizers are dataset-specific scripts that can be run once to generate a local pool of observational datasets for usage with the ESMValTool.
 The necessary information to download and process the data is provided in the header of each cmorizing script.
 These scripts also serve as template to create new cmorizers for datasets not yet included.
-Note that dataset cmorized for ESMValTool v1 may not be working with v2, due to the much stronger constraints on metadata set by the Iris library.
+Note that dataset cmorized for ESMValTool v1 may not be working with v2, due to the much stronger constraints on metadata set by the iris library.

 To cmorize one or more datasets, run: